-The festival will be headlined by Stereophonics, Noel Gallagher's High Flying Birds, and Craig David's TS5, with many more announced including Blossoms, De La Soul, Jake Bugg, Clean Bandit, Milburn, Everything Everything, Shed Seven, Rat Boy, Mystery Jets, The Big Moon, Lewis Capaldi, Reverend And The Makers, Stefflon Don, The Sherlocks, Mabel, The Magic Gang, Coasts, Pale Waves, Gengahr, Stereo Honey, and more, with more to be announced.
+The festival will be headlined by Stereophonics, Noel Gallagher's High Flying Birds, and Craig David's TS5, with many more announced including Blossoms, De La Soul, Jake Bugg, Clean Bandit, Milburn, Everything Everything, Shed Seven, Rat Boy, Mystery Jets, The Big Moon, Reverend And The Makers, Stefflon Don, The Sherlocks, Mabel, The Magic Gang, Coasts, Pale Waves, Gengahr, Stereo Honey, and more.

-To see the full list of announced acts including day and stage splits please view the line-up page.
+For the full line-up including day and stage splits please see the line-up page.